BadBob2021/mb/docs/videos/video_dd6.md

 layout: default
 nav_order: 90
 parent: Videos
-title: "Deep Dive 6 - Debugging and parallelism, processing nodes in the build graph"
+title: Deep Dive 6 - Debugging and parallelism, processing nodes in the build graph
 ---

 ## MetaBuild Deep Dive 6 - Debugging and parallelism, processing nodes in the build graph